 Both Botox and Jeuveau last about 3 to 4 months for treating expression lines, and results take a couple of days to settle in.

 While Jeuveau is the new kid on the block, botulinum toxin type A has been used safely for aesthetic patients for nearly 30 years (yes, beginning with Botox).
 Additionally, both products have been FDA approved, meaning they have successfully proven their safety and efficacy through large-scale clinical trials.

 If you’ve ever had Botox injections for your frown lines, you can expect the same experience when being treated with Jeuveau.
 Both products are injected into specific muscles to stop habitual contractions and allow the muscles and wrinkles to relax.
 Treatments take about 15 minutes.

 So, which injectable is a better option for you?
 That’s for you and your provider to decide

 As you have likely understood, Botox and Jeuveau are highly similar products.
-Therefore, choosing the best one for your needs will require professional help—preferably that of a board certified plastic surgeon like Dr. Garazo.
+Therefore, choosing the best one for your needs will require professional help—preferably that of a Frederick cosmetic surgeon like Dr. Garazo.
 He will be able to recommend a product based on your unique needs, concerns, and goals, as he’s performed thousands of neurotoxin injections for a wide variety of patients, and has gotten to know the nuances of each option very well.

 Jeuveau may be a great option for those who have noticed Botox is becoming less effective for them, but if you are happy with the results you get with Botox, there is absolutely no need to change things up just because a new product has come to market.